dekuenstle/dl_lab_2017/final_project_robotics/README.md

-# DQL with NoisyNet
+# DQN-Baselines with NoisyNet

-This folder contains an extension of the [OpenAI baselines Deep Q-Learning](https://github.com/openai/baselines/8d03102d4dce8f5a64843492f5bd2c052251651b) implementing [NoisyNet](https://arxiv.org/pdf/1706.10295.pdf) as an replacement of $\epsilon$ -greedy exploration policy.
+This folder contains an extension of the [OpenAI baselines Deep Q-Learning](https://github.com/openai/baselines/) implementing [NoisyNet](https://arxiv.org/pdf/1706.10295.pdf) as an replacement of $\epsilon$ -greedy exploration policy.

 ## Installation